ruslan-kurchenko/webpack-sfdc-deploy-plugin/README.md

 The plugin has next optional configuration:
 - `exclude`: The array of Strings/RegExp to exclude files from deploying.
 - `include`: The array of Strings/RegExp to include only certain files to deploying.
 This option overrides `exclude` configuration.
+- `srcFolderPath`: The relative path to the folder with Salesforce static resources.
+If it provided, the plugin will replace old version of static resource with a newly bundled.

 > Also, you can provide only String/RegExp instead of array - `exclude: 'vendors.bundle.js'`